nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

     * Replace the `countries`-related binding with a binding to your array of active tasks.
     * In the `<script>` block, remove the array of countries and create an empty array for your active tasks.
 1. In the `<scripts>` block, tie some logic to the tapping of the button.
+    * Check if the input is an empty string.
     * Log newly added tasks in the console.
     * Add newly added tasks into the array of active tasks.
 Use `unshift` to place new items at the top of the page.
     * Clear the text field after input.